unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Basic.md

 # Three Color Map and Control Map Settings

-**Three Color Map and Control Map Settings** provide very basic  cel-shading settings in Unity Toon Shader.
+**Three colormap and control map settings** provide very basic cell shading settings in the **Unity Toon Shader**.
+Independent from the actual light color, these settings allow you to control how light and shadow areas are rendered.

 <img src="images/InspectorThreeColorAndControlMapSettings.png" width="573">
 <br/><br/>